¶¶ÒùÊÓƵ

 In 2023, Canada-Philippines bilateral merchandise trade totaled $3.4 billion ($3.1 billion in 2022).
 Canadian merchandise exports to the Philippines in 2023 amounted to $1.2 billion ($1.2 billion in 2022).
 In 2023, Canadian merchandise imports from the Philippines were valued at $2.2 billion ($1.9 billion in 2022).
 Canada’s stock in direct investments abroad in the Philippines in 2021 was approximately $983 million.

 Canada and the Philippines are .
+On December 5, 2024, Canada and the Philippines also announced the launch of exploratory discussions for a potential bilateral free trade agreement.
 Canada and the Philippines held the inaugural Joint Economic Commission in February 2023.
 This newly established bilateral mechanism provides a useful high-level forum to advance trade and investment issues of mutual interest.

 The Trade Commissioner Service in the Philippines promotes Canadian technologies and solutions in the Philippines.
 Sectors of focus are: ICT, mining, infrastructure, clean technologies (including renewable energy), agriculture, education, climate finance, defence and security, and creative industries.